Why Do I Feel This Way and What Am I Going to Do About it?

 That’s journaling.
 Being curious, separating difficult-to-pull-apart pieces from one another, looking at them, and noticing what’s connected to what.
 Let me be clear, I’m not saying that you have to carve an avocado perfectly without mess and waste.
-Nor that journaling always has to be intense.
-But I find that doing it mindfully yields more fruit.
+Nor that journaling always has to be intense, yet I find that doing it mindfully yields more fruit.

 Sometimes journaling is a means to a clear mind, a way to de-clutter and de-stress.
-Some people do morning pages, a technique taught by Julia Cameron in her timeless book, The Artist’s Way.
+Some people do morning pages, as taught by Julia Cameron in her book The Artist’s Way.
 Clearing the mind with pen and paper has tremendous value.
 Other times, for me, journaling is a tool for exploring where I’m mentally stuck, trying to see what unhelpful story I’ve somehow begun telling myself.
 Other times still, my journal is a place to design an action plan to move from a reactive position to a proactive one.

 What outcome did I want?

 What could I have done differently?